4 March 2018

 Killing of a Sacred Deer, The (Yorgos Lanthimos, 2017) Nicole Kidman, Colin Farrell; Steven, a charismatic surgeon, is forced to make an unthinkable sacrifice after his life starts to fall apart, when the behavior of a teenage boy he has taken under his wing turns sinister.

 Lady Bird (Greta Gerwig) prod.
-Eli Bush, Evelyn O’Neill, Scott Rudin; Saoirse Ronan, Laurie Metcalf, Tracy Letts; 'A captivating central performance from Saoirse Ronan … [her] 17-year-old Christine McPherson is the embodiment of every trapped adolescent who yearns for a life less ordinary than the one she is currently enduring.'
+Eli Bush, Evelyn O’Neill, Scott Rudin; Saoirse Ronan, Laurie Metcalf, Tracy Letts; In 2002 an artistically-inclined seventeen-year-old girl comes of age in Sacramento; 'A captivating central performance from Saoirse Ronan … [her] 17-year-old Christine McPherson is the embodiment of every trapped adolescent who yearns for a life less ordinary than the one she is currently enduring.'
 Won Best Motion Picture (Musical/Comedy) Golden Globes 2018.
+Nomination for Best Actress Oscar: Saoirse Ronan

 Last Flag Flying (Richard Linklater) Steve Carell, Bryan Cranston, Laurence Fishburne; Thirty years after they served together in Vietnam, a former Navy Corpsman Larry "Doc" Shepherd re-unites with his old buddies, former Marines Sal Nealon and Reverend Richard Mueller, to bury his son, a young Marine killed in the Iraq War; Steve Carell as Vietnam veteran Larry 'Doc' Shepherd